KaleLjl/Coursework-2-COMP0248/memory-bank/activeContext.md

 7.  **Feature Dropout Impact**: Experiment 3 showed `feature_dropout=0.2` combined with `dropout=0.5` was highly detrimental.
 8.  **Dropout Rate**: `dropout=0.5` was more effective than `0.3` for DGCNN.
 9.  **Model Architecture**: DGCNN significantly outperformed PointNet on this task/dataset with the current setup.
+10. **Overfitting Analysis (Val vs Test1)**: Completed analysis using checkpoint `dgcnn_20250407_142213/model_best.pt`.
+Key findings:
+    *   Confirmed performance drop (Acc: 0.875 -> 0.800, F1: 0.914 -> 0.865).
+    *   Significant drop in AUC-ROC (0.939 -> 0.794), indicating poorer class discrimination on unseen data.
+    *   Recall drop (0.941 -> 0.889) suggests more tables are missed on the test set.
+    *   Model struggles with negative samples (`harvard_tea_2`), yielding F1=0.0 on both sets.
+This sequence is now part of the training data.
+    *   Qualitative review of visualizations is needed for deeper insight into error types.
+11. **Domain Shift Impact**: The difference between DepthTSDF and raw depth is confirmed as a significant factor affecting generalization.
+The attempt to mitigate this by training on mixed data failed.
+This will be a key point for discussion in the final report.